Component Model

 getComponentTree(): array

-Returns the entire hierarchy of components, including all nested child components as indexed array.
-The search goes in depth first.
+Gets the entire hierarchy of components, including all nested child components, as an indexed array.
+The search is depth-first.

-The Nette component model allows for very dynamic tree work (we can remove, move, add components), so it would be a mistake to rely on the fact that after creating a component, the parent, parent's parent, etc. are known immediately (in the constructor).
-Usually the parent is not known at all when the component is created.
+The Nette component model allows for very dynamic work with the tree (we can remove, move, add components), so it would be a mistake to rely on the fact that after creating a component, the parent, parent's parent, etc., are known immediately (in the constructor).
+Usually, the parent is not known at all when the component is created.

 How to find out when a component has been added to the presenter tree?
 Keeping track of the parent change is not enough, because the parent of the parent could have been attached to the presenter, for example.
 The monitor($type, $attached, $detached) method can help.
 Each component can monitor any number of classes and interfaces.
 Connection or disconnection is announced by calling the callbacks $attached and $detached, respectively, and passing the object of the monitored class.

-An example: Class UploadControl, representing form element for uploading files in Nette Forms, has to set form's attribute enctype to value multipart/form-data.
-But in the time of the creation of the object it does not have to be attached to any form.
-When to modify the form?
-The solution is simple – we create a request for monitoring in the constructor:
+For better understanding, here's an example: The UploadControl class, representing the form control for uploading files in Nette Forms, must set the form's enctype attribute to multipart/form-data.
+However, at the time the object is created, it might not be attached to any form.
+So, at what point should the form be modified?
+The solution is simple – a request for monitoring is made in the constructor:

 class UploadControl extends Nette\Forms\Controls\BaseControl